ESRM-Research/oqtane.docs/Oqtane.Docs/admin/admin-navigation/admin-dashboard.md

 To view the Admin Dashboard, do the following.

-1. Log into an account with either a *Host Users* or *Administrators* role
+1. Log into an account as an [Administrator](../site-administration/role-management.html).
 2. Use the [top navigation](./index.html) to select the gear icon in the top right of the page.
-This should bring up the [Control Panel](../control-panel).
+This should bring up the Control Panel.
 3. From the Control Panel, click the Admin Dashboard button at the top to bring up the Admin Dashboard window, as shown below.

 <p>